Rania Matar

 Artist Biography

-Rania Matar was born and raised in Lebanon and moved to the U.S. in 1984.
-As a Lebanese-born American woman and mother, her cross-cultural experience and personal narrative inform her photography.
+Born and raised in Lebanon, Matar moved to the U.S. in 1984.
+As a Lebanese-born Palestinian/American artist and mother, her cross-cultural experience and personal narrative inform her photography.

 Rania Matar is represented by Galerie Tanit Beirut/Munich.